frictionlessdata/datapackage-pipelines/README.md

     `crontab` schedule row.
  - `pipeline`: a list of steps, each is an object with the following properties:
     - `run`: the name of the executor - a Python script which will perform the step's actions.
-        This script is searched in the current directory (read: where the running instructions file is located), or in the common lib of executors (in that order).
+        This script is searched in the current directory (read: where the running instructions file is located), in paths specified in the `DATAPIPELINES_PROCESSOR_PATH` environment variable, or in the common lib of executors (in that order).
         Relative paths can be specified with the 'dot-notation': `a.b` is referring to script `b` in directory `a`; `...c.d.e` will look for `../../c/d/e.py`.
     - `parameters`: running parameters which the executor will receive when invoked.